 What you’ll notice right up front is that there’s a long table of contents associated with the article.

-Most guest post and byline opportunities won’t require this level of depth.
+Most guest posts and byline opportunities won’t require this level of depth.
 However, if you use this article as an example, you’ll put yourself in a position to provide greater value to your audience.

 3. White Papers